wamikabro/ConsolePatternsLibrary/README.md

 # ConsolePatternsLibrary
 <p>Your all in one library that contains all the patterns that you would love to visualize in your console window.
 Your contributions are welcomed.
-Together we build beautiful patterns.
-(Only Java and Python is supported at the moment.)</p>
+Together we build beautiful patterns.</p>
 <p><b>Note: Before Commiting, must read How to Contribute?, Supported Languages and Contribution Rules.</b></p>
 <h2>Supported Languages</h2>
 <ol>
   <li>Java</li>
-  <li>Python</li>
 </ol>

 <h2>How to Contribute?</h2>